CS-DS-125/125book/source/02-ValuesAndVariables/Values.rst

 Values and Data Types
 ---------------------

-Computers are very fast and very precise, but they don't understand things the way humans do.
-Humans know that a square root can be applied to 93 but not to our cat.
-Your computer doesn't have any categories at all built in, so humans have to help, so our interactions with computers are less likely to produce nonsense.

-Any information we give to a program is called **data**.
-Data that is used by a program is classified into **data types**.
+Computers, and the programs that direct them, operate on **data**.
+Data is information.
+When the example program from the previous chapter reads in text from a file, that text is data.
+Each word it extracts from that text is a piece of data.
+The number it calculates, counting the number of words starting with a given letter, is data.
+That letter itself is data.

+Storing and manipulating data is at the heart of everything a computer can do.
+In order to write programs, then, we will have to learn how to tell the computer to store and manipulate data.
+We'll start with individual pieces of data.

+In programming, we use the word **value**, rather than data or datum, to talk about a specific piece of information -- like a word or a number -- that a program works with.
+A few values we have seen so far are ``1``, ``2``, and ``"Hello, World!"``.

+.. todo:: Update the "values seen so far" once the Intro is settled.

+There are many kinds of data.
+You might already have noticed that ``2`` is a very different kind of thing than ``"Hello, World!"``.
+Therefore, values are classified into different **data types**.

 ``'Cat'`` is text information.
 The text data type is called **string**, because text is a string, or sequence, of characters.
-In Python, strings are always enclosed in quotations marks, like this: ``'Cat'``, or this ``"Cat"``, and sometimes even this ``'''Cat'''``.
+In Python, strings are always enclosed in quotations marks, like this: ``'Cat'``, or this ``"Cat"``.

 ``93`` is numeric information.
 There are a few different numeric data types.
-This particular example's data type would be **integer**.
+This particular value is an example of the **integer** data type.

-By classifying ``'Cat'`` as a string and ``93`` as an integer, we have told the computer that certain kinds of actions (what we will call 'operations') make sense with one but not with the other.
+A value's data type controls what the computer can do with that value.
+Because ``'Cat'`` is a string and ``93`` is an integer, certain kinds of actions (what we will call 'operations') make sense with one but not with the other.
 For example, if we try to divide two strings we get an error.

 .. activecode:: types01

-    cat = 'cat'
-    dog = 'dog'
-    cat/dog

-It we change the data type of cat and dog to something appropriate for division, Python will return a result.
+   print("Cat" / "Dog")

+On the other hand, dividing two integers is an action the computer *can* perform:

 .. activecode:: types02

-    cat = 81
-    dog = 9
-    cat/dog

-In programming we will often use the word **value**, rather than data or datum, to talk about a specific piece of information that a program works with.

-The values we have worked with so far include ``'cat'``, ``'dog'``, ``81``, and ``9``.
+   print(81 / 9)

 If you are not sure what the type of a particular value is, the ``type()`` function can tell you: